What is OKR (Objectives and Key Results)?

 - short-term planning cycles,

 - the limitation of goals and

-- independent goal setting at team level with alignment to corporate goals.
+- independent goal setting at team level with orientation towards corporate goals.

-With these characteristics, organisations ensure clear goal agreements, focus and at the same time increase transparency for all involved.
-Furthermore, the expansion of agile principles throughout the organisation is supported without itself constituting an agile goal system.
+With these characteristics, organisations ensure focus and clear target agreements, while increasing transparency for all stakeholders.
+Furthermore, the expansion of agile principles throughout the organisation is supported without itself constituting an agile target system.

 How are Objectives and Key Results defined?

 Objectives and Key Results consist of two components:

 - Objectives are short and precise inspirational descriptions of a desired target state.